sonph/drum-midi-visualizer/README.md

-# Live Midi Visualizer
+# Drum Midi Visualizer

-This is a practice tool to visualize notes on a live grid.
+A light weight practice tool to visualize live MIDI notes coming from an electronic drum kit against a grid, with a built-in sync'ed metronome.

-For example, you can connect an electronic drum kit and practice with the sync'ed click and the notes will be placed on the grid.
-This allows for both audio and visual feedback when practicing.
+This tool allows you to see exactly how your hits align with the grid, and whether they were early or late relative to the pocket.
+This provides visual feedback in addition to audible feedback from the metronome.

 ## TODO